 Fine gravel or sand is ideal to use as the substrate for your tank.
 If you want to use root-feeding plants, you will need to add root tabs as sand and gravel do not have any nutrients.
 One or two inches of substrate will be just the right amount to keep your plants in place.

 hard leave plants, such as anubias, can also make a great option to add to your tank.
 These plants are hardy and can live in any lighting conditions.
 There are also many other types of plants that do not require substrates.

 To learn more about live aquarium plants you can follow this link: Best Aquarium Plants

 Even though we recommend having plants with your Arowana, most people prefer to have a bare tank with no substrate or decorations.
 A bare tank will draw all the attention to the fish which most prefer.
 In most cases, a black background tank will bring out the true beauty of your Arowana fish.

 Arowanas are also great at jumping out of the water.
 In the wild, they jump out of the water to hunt insects off the tree branches and leaves.
 Their long and springy body makes it easy for them to jump a few feet out of water.
 This means you must have a lid, with a locking mechanism, covering your aquarium or pond at all times.

 Arowana is adapted to live in warm tropical regions of the world.
 So your tank should have a similar environment for them to thrive.

-Even though these fish can breathe air, the water has to be well-oxygenated.
-These fish will mainly breathe from water and air is not their primary way of breathing.
+Even though arowana can breathe air, the water has to be well-oxygenated.
+They will mainly breathe from water and air is not their primary way of breathing.
 The beneficial bacteria in the tank will also need oxygen to live so a well-oxygenated tank is a must!